 Use our BookWritten app!

 You can also download the BookWritten app from Google Play Store.
 The app is specially designed for you to remember books.
 You can maintain a ‘Read-list’ where you can add all the books that you want to read.
 Next, you can create your ‘Read-in’ list where you can add the books you are reading or have already read.
-My personal favourite has to be the ‘My Books’ library section where you can add all the books that you own in your collection.
+My personal favorite has to be the ‘My Books’ library section where you can add all the books that you own to your collection.
 It’s like a virtual register of all your books.
 Moreover, it also has a search option where you can type keywords, and the app will present all the books accordingly.
 The app’s minimal look makes the entire experience incredibly soothing to the mind and eyes.